MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - an online tool that provides you **real-time guidance to help you provision your resources following AWS best practices**
 - inspects your AWS environment and makes recommendations for saving money, improving system performance and reliability, or closing security gaps
-- list of checks in the following 5 categories
+- list of checks in the following 5 [categories](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/best-practice-checklist/)
   - cost optimization
   - security
   - fault tolerance
   - performance
   - service limits

+### AWS Inspector

+- an automated security assessment service that helps improve the **security** and **compliance** of applications deployed on AWS
+- automatically assesses applications for exposure, vulnerabilities, and deviations from best practices

 ### CI/CD: Continuous Integration